[Summer Camp]

 There are plenty of activities down on the Saco River.

 © Nancy F. Little 2009 We have Polar Bear Swim each morning before breakfast and lifeguarded swimming time each afternoon from 2:30-5:00.
-Flames and Bonfires may swim at other times in groups of three with the Waterfront Director's permission.
+Flames and Bonfires may swim at other times in groups of at least three with the Waterfront Director's permission.

 As campers follow the path down the embankment to the river, they quickly catch sight through the trees of the clear, cool waters flowing by.
 The approach to our waterfront includes steps cut into the bank down to the water with railings on both sides, and a ramp with railings over to a small dock floating in the water.

 © Beki Greenwood 2009 A safety line runs across the surface of the water from one bank to the other to keep our swimmers in the swimming area.
 Several canoes are moored on the downstream side of the dock.
 Our beach is on the far side of the river.
-Able-bodied swimmers are required to swim across, with ferry service reserved for families with young children, the elderly, and those who aren't strong swimmers.
+Able-bodied swimmers are required to swim across, with ferry service is reserved for families with young children, the elderly, and those who aren't strong swimmers.

 © Tobin Grams 2009